+Elizabeth and Charles attended the private school of Ms. Diana Smith on Prosperous Alley, a block away from their home.
 Elizabeth’s teacher Diana Smith was African American and established her school in her home in 1836.
 She would normally have between 15 to 25 students enrolled.
 Many Black families sent their children to private schools.
-The publicly segregated “Black schools” had a ratio of 60 students to one teacher and that was one of the best ratios. (the Bird School).
+The publicly segregated “Black schools” had a ratio of 60 students to one teacher and that was one of the better ratios.
 The white teachers assigned to these schools were “the worst in the system” and normally “neglected and despised their pupils.”
 (Roger Lane, William Dorsey’s Philadelphia & Ours: On the Past and Future of the Black City in America, p.
 135)

 A nineteenth-century private school student body.